bryanbraun/music-box-fun/docs/readme.md

 This folder contains project-wide docs.
 More specific docs are stored as READMEs in their relevant folders.

-Rules for AI asstants are found in [./rules.md](rules.md), which can be symlinked to from other locations.
+Rules for AI assistants are found in [./rules.md](rules.md), which can be symlinked to from other locations.